Daniel Garber talks with Leslie Ann Coles and Barrie Wentzell about Melody Makers: Should’ve Been There

 Hi, this is Daniel Garber at the Movies for culturalmining.com and CIUT 89.5 FM.

-Melody Makers: Should’ve Been There is a new documentary about the legendary paper — it’s wrters, photographers and editors – and the musicians they wrote about.
-Using new interview and period footage it traces its rise and fall in an oral history of the age.
-And the film is illustrated by the black and white pics of Barrie Wentzell, their chief photographer from 1965-1975 chronicling the the gods of rock and roll.
+Melody Makers: Should’ve Been There is a new documentary about the legendary paper — it’s writers, photographers and editors, and the musicians they wrote about.
+Using new interviews and period footage, it traces its rise and fall in an oral history of the age.
+The film is illustrated by the black and white pics of Barrie Wentzell, their chief photographer from 1965-1975, chronicling the gods of rock and roll.
 The film was directed and produced by award-winning Leslie Ann Coles, who is the founder of Toronto’s Female Eye Film Festival.

 I spoke to Barrie Wentzell and Leslie Ann Coles at CIUT 89.5 FM.